-- Full-width ramp in stowed position - Side view of full-width ramp in loading position - 3.
-Not greater than 15 degrees - 4.
-Ramp is at least 4 times as long as the height of the trailer or truck bed to the ground - 5.
-H=height of the trailer or truck bed to the ground - 6.
-Trailer
+- Full-width ramp in stowed position - as long as the height of the trailer or truck bed to the ground - 2.
+Side view of full-width ramp in loading position - 3.
+Not greater than 15 degrees - H=height of the trailer or truck bed to the ground